mustafaazeem/chalmers-advanced-python/lecture-notes/python-guide.md

   Applying app.0002_alter_band_year...
 OK
 ```

-It's a boring detail which would be nice to not have to think about, but the authors of Django have decided that modifying the database's structure automatically as soon as you change the model is too unsafe.
+These are boring details which would be nice to not have to think about.
+But the authors of Django have decided that it would be too unsafe to modify the database's structure automatically as soon as you change the model.
+Therefore we have this migrations system, which adds a level of safety but also traceability when it comes to modifying the database's structure, which is important for large applications in production.

 #### 9.8.6.
 A final word on frameworks